 The foundation

-A financial plan is a document and a conversation.
-It captures where you are, where you want to get to, and the route between – across every part of your financial life that matters.
+Every successful plan begins with a clear purpose.
+It captures where you are, where you want to get to, and the route between – across every part of your financial journey that matters.

 A well-made plan provides considered answers to questions such as: